-- A. Individuals who receive employment/day program services must agree to comply with the specialized supports and restrictions specified in their Individual Support Plan (ISP) and treatment plan, including recommendations from psychosexual and risk assessment evaluations, and Positive Behavior Support Plans (PBSP). - B. Employment/Day Program Services shall provide: - 1.
-An opportunity for CPP participants to work successfully in the community; - 2.
-Environmental and programmatic safeguards and structures which enhance the protection of others from behaviors that endanger people or property and/or interfere with the rights of others; and - 3.
-Specialized supports to assist CPP participants to make positive choices to reduce the behaviors that require intensive intervention and supervision. - C. When segregation of CPP participants and restrictions to their freedom of movement, association, communication, and access to goods or services are necessary to enhance public safety, the least restrictive interventions that effectively meet the goal of public safety must be used.
+- A. Individuals who receive employment/day program services must agree to comply with the specialized supports and restrictions specified in his/her Individual Service Plan (ISP) and treatment plan, including recommendations from psychosexual and risk assessments, and positive behavior support (PBSP) plans. - B. CPP participants may receive non-work related day program services such as Community Access, Individual and Family Assistance, and Person to Person, only with the prior approval of the Field Services Administrator (FSA). - C. Employment/Day Program Services shall provide: - 1.
+An opportunity for CPP participants to work successfully in the community;

+- 2. Environmental and programmatic safeguards and structures which enhance the protection of others from behaviors that endanger people or property and/or interfere with the rights of others; and - 3.
+Specialized supports to assist CPP participants to make positive choices to reduce the behaviors that require intensive intervention and supervision. - D. When segregation of CPP participants and restrictions to their freedom of movement, association, communication, and access to goods or services are necessary to enhance public safety, the least restrictive interventions that effectively meet the goal of public safety must be used.
 Any restrictions must meet all requirements of DDD Policy 5.15, Use of Restrictive Procedures.